 public static void main(String[] args) throws Exception {

-TransactionFactory factory = TransactionFactory.create("<configuration file path>");
+TransactionFactory factory = TransactionFactory.create("<CONFIGURATION_FILE_PATH>");

 DistributedTransactionManager transactionManager = factory.getTransactionManager();